Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Adaptive robust pre-averaging realized volatility estimator

 Based on synchronized time, $\btau$, we adopt the pre-averaging method to manage the microstructural noise \citep{jacod2009microstructure}.
 For the observed log-returns, $Y_i (\tau_{i,k+1}) - Y_i (\tau_{i,k}), i=1,\ldots, p, k=1, \ldots, n-1$, the variance of the microstructural noise $2 \eta_{ii}$ dominates the continuous log-return volatility $\int_{\tau_{i,k}}^{\tau_{i,k+1}} \gamma_{ii}(t)dt$.
-Therefore, it is hard to estimate the integrated volatility without smoothing to denoising.
+Therefore, it is difficult to estimate the integrated volatility without smoothing for denoising.
 To adjust the order relationship between the noises and continuous log-returns, we use the following pre-averaged data to suppress the noises \citep{christensen2010pre, jacod2009microstructure}:

 where the weight function $g(\cdot)$ is continuous and piecewise continuously differentiable with a piecewise Lipschitz derivative $g^\prime$ and satisfies $g(0) = g(1) = 0$ and $\int_0^1\{g(t)\}^2dt > 0$.
-In this paper, we choose bandwidth parameter $K_n$ as $C_{K}n^{1/2}$ for some constants $C_{K}$, which provides the optimal rate $n^{-1/4}$.
-Then the continuous log-returns and noises in $\Y_i(\tau_{k})$'s are of the same order of magnitude \citep{fan2018robust}.
-However, as shown in Figure \ref{Fig-1}, the pre-averaged random variables still have heterogeneous heavy tails across assets.
-Furthermore, there exist jump variations in the pre-averaged data.
-We note that in $\Y_i(\tau_{k})$, the jumps have higher order of magnitude than the noises and continuous log-returns.
-To handle these problems, we robustly estimate the volatility matrix by applying an adaptive truncation method according to the tails of the data.
+In this paper, we choose bandwidth parameter $K_n$ as $C_{K}n^{1/2}$ for some constants $C_{K}$, which yields the optimal rate $n^{-1/4}$ for the resulting estimator.
+Then, the continuous log-returns and noises in $\Y_i(\tau_{k})$'s are of the same order of magnitude \citep{fan2018robust}.
+However, the pre-averaged random variables still have heterogeneous heavy-tails across assets.
+Furthermore, there exist jump variations in the pre-averaged data, which create outliers.
+To handle these problems, we robustly estimate the volatility matrix by applying an adaptive truncation method according to the tails of the continuous part of the data.